MikoMikocchi/pretty-git/README.md

 ```

 ## 🪟 Windows Notes
 Primary targets — macOS/Linux.
-Windows is supported best‑effort:
+Windows is supported best‑effort.
+See detailed notes in [docs/windows.md](docs/windows.md).

+Highlights:
-* Running via Git Bash/WSL is OK
+* Running via Git Bash/WSL is recommended.
+* CRLF output from git is handled by the parser; exports use UTF‑8 with LF.
+* Path filters are normalized to Unicode NFC when available; otherwise pass‑through.
-* Colors can be disabled by `--no-color`
+* Colors can be disabled by `--no-color` or `--theme mono`.
-* Carefully quote arguments when working with paths

 ## 🩺 Diagnostics and Errors
 Typical issues and solutions: